bjoernuhlig/markdown-cv/index.md

 </div>

 ## Currently
-Working as Full Stack Engineer and certified Web-Accessibility-Expert at Sozialhelden e.V., where I create accessible Web Frontends, test websites for WCAG/BITV compliance and consult private and public sector clients on digital accessibility.
-I am positive thinking and motivated, always looking out for the perfectly performing and fully accessible Website.
+Working as Frontend Developer and Accessibility Consultant at Krieger Digital.
+Here, I mainly create complex custom components for a complete inhouse replacement of the company's ERP.
+Additionally, I provide expertise and support, coach teams and conduct inhouse workshops on all questions concerning the accessibility of the company's E-Commerce sector.

 ## Experience
-`May 2021-Today`
+`January 2024-Today`
+Krieger Digital builds and maintaines software for Krieger Group.
+- Create complex custom components for an ERP inhouse replacement (TS, React, Redux (RTKQ), Node.js, REST)
+- Conduct a11y consulting and workshops for QA, UI/UX, dev, media and CMS teams

+`2021-2024`
 __Full Stack Engineer & Accessibility-Expert &__
+Worked as a Full Stack Engineer and certified Web-Accessibility-Expert at Sozialhelden e.V., where I created accessible Web Frontends, tested websites for WCAG/EN-301549 compliance and consulted private and public sector clients on digital accessibility.
-Sozialhelden e.V. is a Berlin based NGO that works on digital solutions for social inclusion ([Wheelmap.org](https.//wheelmap.org), [A11yJSON](https://github.com/sozialhelden/a11yjson) and [Accessibility.cloud](https://accessibility.cloud)), is a [BIK BITV](https://bitvtest.de/start.html) certifying testing agency and offers accessibility consulting for Websites.
+Sozialhelden e.V. is a Berlin based NGO that works on digital solutions for social inclusion ([Wheelmap.org](https.//wheelmap.org), [A11yJSON](https://github.com/sozialhelden/a11yjson) and [Accessibility.cloud](https://accessibility.cloud)).
-- Enhancing the code base of the main application with new features, bugfixing and refactoring (React, Next.js, Typescript, Meteor)
+- Enhancing the code base of the main application with new features, bugfixing and refactoring (React, Next.js, Typescript, Node.js (Meteor))
 - Implementing a k8s process to synchronize an OpenStreetMap Planet (kubernetes, Argo, PostgreSQL/PostGIS)
 - Conducting digital accessibility trainings for teams of developers and designers for customers from the public and the private sector
 - Testing Websites for EN 301549, BITV and WCAG compliance